Sanegv/N-Queens-Solver/README.md

 While not a brand-new concept, I wanted to force myself to do this project properly, and TDD (Test Driven Development) allowed me to gain a lot of time when trying an implementation.
 C unit testing is not as advanced as Java's JUnit or Go's Testing, but it is more than enough to create a working TDD environment.

-## 8-Queens problem
+## N-Queens problem

-The 8-Queens problem is a variant of the N-Queens problem, in which we must place N queens on an N*N grid, in such a way that no queen is threatened by another one.
+In the N-Queens problem, we must place N queens on an N*N grid, in such a way that no queen is threatened by another one.

 That means that no two queens can occupy the same file, row, or diagonal.
 We can see how similar this problem is to solving a sudoku grid.

 The implementation for N-Queens is similar to the one I used for 8-Queens.
-In fact, I'll probably just copy and paste the solve() function to a new project, but without limiting myself to using bitboards, and using 2D arrays to of size N*N.
+In fact, I just copyied and pasted the solve() function to a new project, but without limiting myself to using bitboards, and using 2D arrays to of size N*N.

 ## Files